josherrickson/blog_old/content/posts/emacs-tmux-themes.md

 bash 24-bit-color.sh
 ```

-With the correct settings, each row of colors looks almost smooth.
-With the
+With the correct settings, each row of colors is an almost smooth gradient.
+With
-incorrect settings, there are clear issues amongst the colors in the output.
+the incorrect settings, there are clear discrepancies in the gradient.